 A flagship initiative, the Social Innovation Tournament, seeks to promote innovative ideas as well as to identify and reward opportunities promising substantial societal benefits or demonstrating best practices with tangible, scalable outcomes.
 It aims to create social value in relation to the fight against social exclusion.

 The EIB Institute organises regular meetings and seminars to present and transfer knowledge and best practices in respect of social issues such as inequality, well-being, impact investing, gender, social entrepreneurship and philanthropy.
-Every year, with the University of Luxembourg and other partners it organises the October Days for Sustainable Development, focusing on the UN’s Sustainable Development Goals.
+Until 2021, with the University of Luxembourg and other partners, it organised the October Days for Sustainable Development, focusing on the UN’s Sustainable Development Goals.

 Financial education is one of the cornerstones of the EIBI’s strategy for reducing inequalities.
 We believe that effective promotion of financial education contributes to social and economic development.